 The lighthouse stands between the communes of Les Mathes and La Tremblade in Charente-Maritime, Nouvelle-Aquitaine, marking the entrance to Europe's largest estuary: the Gironde estuary.
 Its location offers spectacular views of sites such as the Bay of Bonne Anse, the Coubre forest, the Côte sauvage and Oléron Island.
 As well as being an essential landmark for maritime traffic, it helps to avoid dangerous sandbanks, witness to historic shipwrecks such as those of the Germany and the Volga.

-With an impressive height of 64 metres and a 300-step staircase, the Coubre lighthouse is the highest on the Charente coast.
-Unique in France, it is painted red and white, hence its poetic nickname of "lighthouse at the end of the world".
-Thanks to its height and powerful lamp, it has a remarkable range of 28 nautical miles (around 52 kilometers).
-It features a Fresnel lens to concentrate the light, emitting a specific signal: two white flashes every 10 seconds, plus a secondary flashing red light, known as the "barbette", alerting sailors to the dangers of the banc de la Mauvaise.
+Thanks to this height and a powerful lamp, it has a remarkable range of 28 nautical miles (approx. 52 kilometers).
+It features a Fresnel lens to concentrate the light, emitting a specific signal: two white flashes every 10 seconds, plus a secondary flashing red light, known as a "barbette", alerting sailors to the dangers of the Mauvaise Bank.

 The Coubre lighthouse welcomes visitors from February 1st to November 11th, and for a special period in December, from 19th to 23rd and 26th to 30th.
 Opening hours vary according to the season: